Skip to main content

 The stress hormones released can have a big impact on your cycle, she continues.

 "Cortisol is the one that generates cravings.
-But if you're constantly releasing adrenaline, because your blood sugar drops or because you're under chronic stress generally, then that's going to prevent your body from being able to use progesterone properly in the second half of your cycle."
+But if you're constantly releasing adrenaline, because your blood sugar drops or because you're under long-term stress generally, then that's going to prevent your body from being able to use progesterone properly in the second half of your cycle."

-To keep blood sugar levels stable, make sure to eat plenty of snacks and meals containing complex carbohydrates and protein as they will keep you going for longer says Lynch.
+Lynch says: "To keep blood sugar levels stable, make sure to eat meals containing complex carbohydrates and protein as they will keep your energy up.

 Continue reading below